rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

 ### Debugging Methods with Metaclasses

 Debugging a class often involves inspecting the individual methods and adding extra debugging logic to those.
 However, this can get tedious if you've do this over an over again.
-Instead you can write an inspection decorator and use a metaclass to dynamically apply the decorator to all of the methods of your target class.
+Instead, you can write an inspection decorator and use a metaclass to dynamically apply the decorator to all of the methods of your target class.
 Later on, you can simply detach the metaclass once you're done with debugging and don't want the extra logic in your target class.

 ```python
 from functools import wraps